FidelisM/Recipe-Book/README.md

 Run `npm install -g @angular/cli`

-Run `ng serve` for a dev server within project folder.
+Run `ng serve` (within project folder) for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Further help